airyhq/airy/docs/docs/integrations/cognigy-ai.md

 We cover both options in this section: keep reading for connecting Cognigy.AI via API request, scroll down to the next section for connecting Cognigy.AI via the [Airy Control Center UI](/ui/control-center/introduction).

-## Step 6 (option 1): Install and Configure Cognigy.AI to your Airy instance via API request
+## Step 6 (option 1): Install and configure Cognigy.AI to your Airy instance via API request

 To install Cognigy.AI send a request to the [Components Install endpoint](/api/endpoints/components#install).